ntnyq/eslint-plugin-ntnyq/README.md

 > Do not use this plugin unless you know exactly every rule may change.

-## ⚠️ Caveat
+> [!CAUTION]

-Do check the output to ensure it's doing its job correctly and only run this on code that has been checked into source control.
+> Do check the output to ensure it's doing its job correctly and only run this on code that has been checked into source control.

 ## Install